 Then to finish of our dinner I created a recipe using a recipe from the cookbook as a base.
 They had a recipe for cupcakes that used mayonnaise in the cake.
 I used the cake portion of the recipe and created Gourmet Reese’s Peanut Butter Cup Cupcakes.
 Each cake has a mini Reese’s surprise inside.

 Each cupcake gets a very generous topping of peanut butter frosting.
 You could easily get by with using 1/2 to 3/4 of the frosting recipe, but I was going for gourmet here.
 They needed a nice piping of frosting.
 I used my french tip from my Bake it Pretty cupcake icing kit.
 I thought it made the frosting look like the rippled edges of the peanut butter cup.
 Then it’s finished it all off with half of a mini Reese’s on top of each cupcake.

-The basic idea of this cupcake can be done with any kind of candy they you may have leftover from Halloween too.
+You can do the basic idea of this cupcake can be with any kind of candy they you may have leftover from Halloween too.
 If you don’t have mini bite sized candy just cut the candy down into small bite sized pieces.